 Our Gemma E. Moran United Way/Labor Food Bank has been particularly stretched during this challenging time to help meet the increasing demand for food.
-You can choose to make a donation directed to the Food Bank by clicking here and select the Food Bank on the drop-down menu.
+You can choose to make a donation directed to the Food Bank by clicking here and select the Food Bank in the shopping cart.

 When will you share who you fund?

 For the Neighbors for Neighbors Fund, requests for funding will be reviewed by a joint committee convened by the Community Foundation of Eastern CT, United Way of Southeastern CT and United Way of Central and Northeastern CT.
 The initial Request for Proposals (RFP) and first phase of funding has already taken place.
 Read about the first phase grant recipients.